feileo/helo/README.rst

 About
 -----
-at7h is a junior Pythoner, and trod has a lot of temporary solutions to optimize and continue to add new features, this is just the beginning 💪. welcome your issues and pull requests.
+Author at7h is a junior Pythoner, and trod has a lot of temporary solutions to optimize and continue to add new features, this is just the beginning 💪.

+Welcome your issues and pull requests.

 Requirements